 2016 saw the arrival of the small ProStar CMOS LP-Guide colour camera for general easy viewing and outreach purposes using the small Vixen R130sf f/5 Newtonian.
 Although not really designed for imaging deep sky objects this camera can produce some reasonable results even when no autoguiding is involved.

 As camera technology advances, the distinction between "video" and "still" cameras becomes blurred to the point where now both types can be incorporated into the same unit.
-This is the case with the new GStar-Ex3 CMOS colour camera.
+This is the case with the GStar-Ex3 CMOS colour camera bought in 2017.
 Although acquired primarily for easy on-screen viewing and outreach purposes, its large 3,040 x 2,048 pixel imaging format combined with real-time dark frame subtraction and stacking features mean that quite decent unguided images can be acquired with comparatively little effort.

 And so the journey continues.